Wagner Group activities in Ukraine: Recruitment of prison inmates

-Wagner line
+Wagner Line

-On 19 October 2022, Evgeny Prigojin, the leader of the paramilitary group Wagner, announced that he had begun the construction of a defense line.
+On 19 October 2022, Yevgeny Prigozhin, the leader of the Wagner Group, announced that he had begun the construction of a defense line.

 The aim is to prevent Ukrainian troops from advancing towards the Luhansk region in eastern Ukraine, which was annexed by Russia in September.

 Treatment of prisoners and deserters

 In September 2022, the group's Task Force Rusich, known to be active in combat in Ukraine, advocated for war crimes in its Telegram channel, calling for "removing body parts" and "destruction of prisoners on the spot".
 The Guardian reported that the Rusich message's "key points also include explicit instructions to murder captives after interrogation and encourages forcing the families of murdered captives to pay Rusich for the coordinates of their loved ones' bodies."
 According to the United Nations-supported Tech Against Terrorism director Adam Hadley, "the actions of Rusich in the conflict demonstrate the concerning prominence of neo-Nazi groups committing atrocities on behalf of the Kremlin."

 On 13 November 2022, a video was published, showing the Wagner Group executing its ex-fighter Yevgeny Nuzhin for treason, smashing his head with a sledgehammer.
 On the video, Nuzhin claims that he was captured on the streets of Kyiv by unknown people and brought to a basement, though concerns for validity of his words were raised by Ukrainian news groups.
 A spokesman to the Ukrainian President's Office claimed Nuzhin had agreed to take part in a prisoner exchange.
 He previously gave an interview to a Ukrainian journalist where he confirmed that he was recruited in a prison.
 Prigozhin said that "the show demonstrates that [Nuzhin] didn't find happiness in Ukraine, but met ill, yet just people".
 He also called this a "great show" and "amazing director work", expressing "hope" that "no animals were harmed in the production".